situmtech/situm-ios-getting-started/README.md

 ```

 Perfect!
-You can now test all the examples in this apps.
+You can now test all the examples in this app.

 ---
 ## Examples